13ASRamgarhia/Random-app/README.md

 ![Image](https://github.com/13ASRamgarhia/Random-app/blob/main/public/App%20snapshots.png)

-> Time taken to develop the project from writing npx create-react-app on Windows powershell to deploying the app on netlify is 10 hours and a few minutes.
+> Time taken to develop the project from writing npx create-react-app on Windows powershell to deploying the app on netlify and excluding the documentation part is 10 hours and a few minutes.

 > [Click here](https://www.linkedin.com/in/13asr/) to contact the developer